KDE/kgeotag/README.md

 #### Drag and drop interface

 Another option is tagging images via drag and drop.
-One or more images can be selected and dropped onto the map, to their respective location (possibly guided by some GPX track).
+One or more images can be selected and dropped onto the map, to their respective location (possibly also guided by some GPX track).
 Elevations can't be ascertained this way, so either, they are left to be "0 m" (sea level), entered manually or looked up via opentopodata.org (either automatically or manually, see below).

 #### Assigning images to bookmarks